foxcpp/wire/README.md

 ### Project is not developed

 **I'm not using C++ anymore and have zero interest in libwire development.
-All current code in libwire is working as it should, so you can use it if you really want but using https://github.com/irisjyf/evpp if you need something production-ready.**
+All current code in libwire is working as it should, so you can use it if you really want but consider using https://github.com/irisjyf/evpp if you need something production-ready.**

 [![Travis CI](https://img.shields.io/travis/foxcpp/wire.svg?style=flat-square&logo=Linux)](https://travis-ci.org/foxcpp/wire)